6 Rent-Back Agreement Risks

 For buyers, the biggest drawbacks to rent-back agreements are:

 • #1: You become the landlord – As the new property owner, you effectively become the landlord when you sign a rent-back agreement.
+You will also be responsible for collecting rent, putting together a lease, and collecting a security deposit.
 This may require brushing up on the legal obligations of landlords in your state or city.

 • #2: You must wait to move in – Unless you’re willing to become roommates with your new tenants, you won't be able to move in right away.
 If you can stay at your current home or find other housing in the meantime, the extra money that rent-back agreements can bring may be worth this inconvenience.